Bible Resources for Adults

 These are for those who would like to focus on a Bible book in their daily readings.
 They are light commentaries designed for quiet times.
 You can purchase them for around $17.99 each in print form or as an eBook for around $12.99.
 They are available at www.thegoodbook.com.au under the ‘Daily Readings’ tab.
 They are also available at Koorong.

 I enjoy listening to the Bible read on early morning walks.
 You can listen if you spend lots of time in your car.
 A great resource is the whole Bible read by David Suchet (“Poirot” actor).
-Koorong currently has these MP3 CD’s for $37.49 – usually $49.99.
+They are available at Koorong.
 I have put the MP3 files on my phone.